Concussions occur when an external mechanical force causes brain dysfunction and usually result from a violent blow or jolt to the head or body.

 The best treatment immediately after any concussion is the same as any other injury: REST.
 Rest has two very important features when it comes to concussion.
 First, it prevents the brain from being injured any further and secondly, rest allows optimal allocation of resources to all maximal recovery to occur.

 COMPLETE PHYSICAL and COGNITIVE REST is prescribed during the initial recovery period.
 This means: no school, no homework, no texting, no computer/video games, no television, no physical activity until the symptoms of concussion begin to subside.
-As they symptoms improve slow introduction of demand may be started.
+As the symptoms improve a slow introduction of demand may be started.